kavim/holiplanner/README.md

 ### Run Migrations

-Run the database migrations to set up the database schema, the `entrypoint` already do it for us. so you can run it manually or just run the seeders
+Run the database migrations to set up the database schema.
+The entrypoint script handles this by default, but you can run them manually if needed:

 ```bash
 docker-compose exec app php artisan migrate
 ```

+You can also seed the database:

 ```bash
 docker-compose exec app php artisan db:seed